PzAz04Maus/Abiogenesis/_AB13 High priority stuff/1 Settings Theory & Fluff/Core Lore/1 Paranatural.md

 The raw materials for an organelle must be harvested from supernormal sources - the US has no capability to create the required material from scratch.
 ## [AN/PRW-3](https://en.wikipedia.org/wiki/List_of_military_electronics_of_the_United_States)
-(Add an image of a scary white hardshell mechano-skull here sitting on a neck harness with a symbol on the forehead and "hello my name keyes" taped on)
+(Add an image of a scary white hardshell 'skull' sitting on a neck harness with a symbol on the forehead and "hello my name keyes" taped on)

 - "Army/Navy Portable Receiver, Wetware"
 - Vaguely looks like a skull. sockets replaced with vague indentations, xenomorphish